pxslip/bk-notifier/README.md

 ## Parameters for the system

-- `GoLiveWebhookUrl` is the discord webhook url to send a message to when the event is triggered
+- Use the `.env-template.json` to set your values
-- `GoLiveMessage` is the message to send to the discord webhook
+- Use `utils/update-params.js` to update the SSM parameters for build and deploy